What is CrossFit?

 Do you offer discounts?

-Yes, we offer discounted rates to families, firefighters, law enforcement, military, and students.
-Other discounts may be available.
-Contact us for more details.
-Proper identification/proof required.
+Yes, we offer discounted rates to families, first responders, military, and students with valid identification.
+Other discounts may be available as part of certain promotions.

-I’m visiting the area, can I visit a class?
+I’m visiting the area, can I Drop in for a class?

 What is a WOD?